 - You’ve got ventilation and condensation under control

 Good 3-4 season or winter tents will have fully adjustable ventilation and windows that seal.
-While there’s rarely a “perfect” way to adjust your ventilation for maximum warmth, ensuring that your tent is adjustable means you can dial it in over time.
+While there’s rarely a “perfect” way to adjust your ventilation for maximum warmth, an adjustable tent means you can dial it in over time.

-Managing air flow is key to controlling both temperature and moisture inside the tent on cold nights.
+Managing airflow is key to controlling both temperature and moisture inside the tent on chilly nights.

-Good tent flys should be widely adjustable from almost fully sealed to quite open and airy.
-This becomes another link in the chain to temperature and moisture management inside your tent.
+Good tent flys should be widely adjustable from almost fully-sealed to quite open and airy.
+This is another link in the chain to temperature and moisture management inside your tent.

-Don’t worry – the sleeping bag done right is a perfect addition to your gear.
-This is probably the first thing people think of as “key” to staying warm in a tent.
+This is often the first thing people think of as “key” to staying warm in a tent.
 While it’s not the only factor, it is one of the largest.

-Before you head into a cold camping situation be sure to check:
+Before you head into a cold-weather camping situation be sure to check:

 - Sleeping bag sizing for your body type